amitrubin/Small-Programs/README.md

 # Small-Programs
 Mostly fun programs, either implementing interesting algorithms or performing simple tasks

+## draw_tree.ml :
+Returns a string representation of a string tree.
+Useful for visualizing tree structures, such as ASTs, which was my use case while teaching compilation.

 ## stars-without-number-sector-generator.scm
 Stars Without Number Sector Generator: